Soul Sacrifice (song): Background

 "Soul Sacrifice" was one of Santana's earliest compositions.
 Carlos Santana recalled the group wrote it when bassist David Brown joined.
+Though the album Santana credits the composition to the whole group, BMI records (see BMI work #1388437) attribute it more specifically to four of the members: Brown, Marcus Malone (who had left Santana by the time the album was recorded), Gregg Rolie, and Carlos Santana.
 It has been described as "a perfect example of the amalgam of old-world guaguanco rhythms and strictly American licks" and includes "interplay between Santana and [Gregg] Rolie ... hammered home by [Mike] Carabello's and [Jose 'Chepito'] Areas' congas and the sinuous drums and bass of [Mike] Shrieve and Brown".

 Before its release on their album, Santana, then a largely unknown band, performed "Soul Sacrifice" as their closing number at Woodstock.
 "They were the only act to play without a record; it was unparalleled.
 Santana went from Woodstock to being in global demand almost overnight".
 In several interviews, Santana recalled experiencing the effects of psychedelics during the performance, but got it together for the finale.
 "By the time we got to 'Soul Sacrifice', I had come back from a pretty intense journey.
 Ultimately, I felt we had plugged in to a whole lot of hearts at Woodstock".

 The Woodstock soundtrack album reached number one in the Billboard Top LPs album chart; helped by the publicity generated by their Woodstock performance of "Soul Sacrifice", Santana's debut album reached number four.